-As a former undocumented student, Dr. Daniel López Jr., Vice President of Student Affairs, understands the obstacles undocumented college students face and their challenges in obtaining private funds.
+As a former undocumented student, Dr. Daniel López Jr., former Vice President of Student Affairs, understands the obstacles undocumented college students face and their challenges in obtaining private funds.
 Established by Dr. López, the Undocumented Student Fund supports expenses such as:

 - Programs and services for undocumented students, their families, and allies in the community to educate on challenges, opportunities, and current issues as they unfold.

 - Emergency financial help with DACA application fees, books, supplies, and other situations.

 - Helping undocumented students participate in classes or co-curricular projects.

 The Aspire Scholarship is an endowed scholarship fund established by President Emerita Salme Harju Steinberg, Ph.D., and other generous donors as Northeastern’s answer to President Obama’s Dream Relief Policy and the State of Illinois’ state version of the Dream Act.
 While undocumented students are eligible to receive most scholarships within the NEIU Foundation, the Aspire Fund has been created specifically to help undocumented students.
 Northeastern awarded the first Aspire Scholarship in Academic Year 2014-2015.